 \section{Introduction}

 The Standard Model (SM) of particle physics is a theory describing the interactions between elementary particles---the building blocks of matter.
 One key component of the SM is the presumed existence of a quantum field responsible for generating mass in certain elementary particles.
 This field is known as the Higgs field, originally theorized by \cite{higgs1964}, \cite{englert1964}.
 Excitations of the Higgs field produce particles, known as Higgs bosons, which were the subject of an intensive search by experimental particle physicists ever since the mid 1970s.
 In July 2012, two independent experiments at the Large Hadron Collider (LHC) at CERN (the European Organization for Nuclear Research) announced the observation of a new particle consistent with the SM Higgs boson \citep{atlas2012, cms2012}.
 Having discovered this Higgs-like particle, current work is concerned with detailed studies of its properties, in order to confirm or refute those predicted by the SM.
 One such property is the so-called Higgs boson \textit{self-coupling}, whereby a single excitation of the Higgs field can split into two Higgs bosons without intermediate interactions with other particles.
 Observing this phenomenon would provide compelling new information regarding the mechanism of particle mass generation.
-This paper is concerned with some of the statistical challenges posed by such a measurement.
+This paper is concerned with some of the statistical challenges posed by its search.

 The LHC is housed in a massive underground tunnel in which two counter-rotating beams of protons are accelerated to nearly the speed of light.
-When these protons collide, new particles are almost always formed, and their paths within particle detectors are recorded.
-Individual collisions are known as \textit{events}.
-An event in which two Higgs boson are generated is called a \textit{double Higgs (or di-Higgs) event}.
-The Higgs boson is a highly unstable particle, thus whenever it is produced, it decays into other particles almost immediately, making di-Higgs production impossible to observe directly.
+When these protons collide, new particles are formed, and their paths within particle detectors are recorded.
+Individual collisions are referred to as \textit{events}.
+An event in which two Higgs bosons are generated is called a \textit{double Higgs (or di-Higgs) event}.
+The Higgs boson is a highly unstable particle; whenever it is produced, it decays into other particles almost immediately, making di-Higgs production impossible to observe directly.